Jospaul/jmeter-ai/README.md

      region = us-east-1
      output = json
      ```
+   - **Automatic Token Refresh**: The plugin automatically detects when SSO tokens expire and prompts for refresh
-   - Run `aws sso login --profile YOUR_PROFILE_NAME` before using JMeter
+   - **Manual Setup**: If needed, run `aws sso login --profile YOUR_PROFILE_NAME` before using JMeter

 3. **Configuration**:
    - Set `aws.bedrock.region` to your preferred AWS region